Apusomonad: Characteristics

-Evolutionary relationships
+Evolution

-External relationships and importance
+External relationships

 The apusomonads are the sister group to Opisthokonta, the lineage that includes animals, fungi and an array of related protists.
 Because of this, apusomonads occupy an important phylogenetic position to understand eukaryotic evolution.
 They retain ancestral characteristics, such as the biflagellate body plan, which in opisthokonts evolves into a uniflagellate plan.

 Apusomonads are vital to understanding multicellularity.
 Genes involved in multicellularity have been found in the apusomonad Thecamonas, such as adhesion proteins, calcium-signaling genes and types of sodium channels characteristic of animals.
 The genome of the strain "Amastigomonas sp." presents the integrin-mediated adhesion machinery, the primary cell-matrix adhesion mechanism seen in Metazoa (animals).

 Internal relationships

 Apusomonads are a poorly and narrowly studied group.
 Currently, the diversity of described apusomonads consists of the round Apusomonas and a wide array of "Amastigomonas-type" organisms that have been reclassified into the genera Thecamonas, Manchomonas, Podomonas, Multimonas, Chelonemonas and, most recently, Catacumbia, Cavaliersmithia, Karpovia, Mylnikovia and Singekia.
 The relationships between these genera are depicted by the cladogram below.